mcckyle/react-stopwatch/README.md

 - [x] Highlight fastest and slowest lap.
 - [x] Add lap time deltas (difference from previous lap).
 - [x] Add light/dark mode toggle with animation.
-- [ ] Add an analog clock optional view for completeness.
-- [ ] Add a digital clock optional view with current time option for accessibility.
 - [ ] Export laps to CSV or JSON.

 ---